Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Misc.
 War Details:

 Dea played an important part in the transport of ammunition between New Orleans and Balboa.
-Captain Urbye usually had some excuse to not stay in the convoys (claiming she was too old and slow to keep up), and instead chose his own special route, going west of Cuba, had only a short stretch of open sea across the Yucanta Straits, then continued along the coast of Honduras, staying close to land and in areas where the U-boats couldn't go in, thereby usually reaching her destination well before the convoy she was originally assigned to, which went a much longer and more dangerous route (east of Cuba via the American base Guantanamo).
+Captain Urbye usually had some excuse to not stay in the convoys (claiming she was too old and slow to keep up), and instead chose his own special route, going west of Cuba, had only a short stretch of open sea across the Yucanta Straits, then continued along the coast of Honduras, staying close to land and in areas where the U-boats couldn't go in, thereby usually reaching her destination well before the convoy she was originally assigned to, which had a much longer and more dangerous route (east of Cuba via the American base Guantanamo).

 In the Norwegian magazine "Krigsseileren", Issue No. 4 for 1984 there's a picture of Dea's crew, taken in Cuba early in the war.
 The following names are given:

-Sverre Stusvik, Øyvind Midthassel, Evald Olsen, Alf Fulland, Tomas Tønnesen, Chief Engineer Eriksen, 2nd Engineer Henriksen, 3rd Engineer Fritjof Tisteland, Martin Johannessen, Ottar Kjølleberg, Tomas Omland, Erling Johansen, Arthur Homme, Petrus Dyrstad, Jørgen Midthassel, Bernhard M. Brekne, Olaf Hoveland, Johan Andreassen, Sverre Willumsen, Arne Drangsland, Agnar Andreassen, Julius Hansen, Andreas Laundal, and the captain with his wife Rakel.
+Sverre Stusvik, Øyvind Midthassel, Evald Olsen, Alf Fulland, Tomas Tønnesen, Chief Engineer Eriksen, 2nd Engineer Henriksen, 3rd Engineer Fritjof Tisteland, Martin Johannessen, Ottar Kjølleberg, Tomas Omland, Erling Johansen, Arthur Homme, Petrus Dyrstad, Jørgen Midthassel, Bernhard M. Brekne, Olaf Hoveland, Johan Andreassen, Sverre Willumsen, Arne Drangsland, Agnar Andreassen, Julius Hansen, Andreas Laundal, and Captain Urbye with his wife Rakel.
 Out of the 25 on board, 10 had passed away by 1984 and 2 were living in the U.S.

 Arnold Hague has included Dea in the following convoys - all this agrees with the information found on Page 3 and Page 4 of the documents from the Norwegian archives.